MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 To log into Microsoft R Server with this user for remote execution or web service functionalities, use `remoteLogin()` as described in the article "[Connecting to R Server with mrsdeploy](../operationalize/mrsdeploy-connection.md)".

+>[!WARNING]
+> If you enable Azure Active Directory or Active Directory/LDAP authentication, this `admin` account can no longer be used to authenticate with R Server.

 <a name="ldap"></a>

 ## Active Directory and LDAP/LDAP-S